-INTRODUCTION: All our Supermig models are suitable for welding with CO_2 , Argon or CO_2 /Argon mix.
-Each uses a forced air cooling system to slow transformer heating in order to increase duty cycle and a non-live torch to prevent the risk of accidentally striking an arc.
-All models are supplied with an Argon/ CO_2 regulator.
+INTRODUCTION: All our Supermig models are suitable for welding with CO2, Argon or CO2/Argon mix.
+Each uses a forced air cooling system to slow transformer heating in oder to increase duty cycle and a non-live torch to prevent the risk of accidentally striking an arc.
+All models are supplied with an industrial Argon/CO2 regulator.
 Welders are illustrated with gas bottles to give an indication of size only; gas is not included.
-A contract for the supply of gas should be arranged with your local gas distributor or you can purchase disposable bottles from your local Sealey dealer.
+A contract for the supply of gas should be arranged with your local gas distributor.